nativewind/nativewind/apps/website/docs/overview/overview.md

 On web, CSS already has all these features and is highly optimised.
 While on web NativeWind provides a compatibilty layer between React Native and CSS.

 This is what makes NativeWind a universal style system - it allows you to use the same components with rich styles on all React Native platforms.

-## Why Tailwind CSS?

-While we would love to port CSS to React Native, the core philosophy between the two systems are too different.
-So the next best approach is to use a style pre-processor that can compile to both to _both_ CSS and React Native StyleSheets.

-The project originally was going to use a custom style language, but we quickly realised that Tailwind CSS was mature and matched all our core needs; it is language agnostic and shares the same core philosophy as React Native: every style should be atomic, including state-based styling.

-So we adopted the Tailwind CSS language and haven't looked back!

 ## In action